Dark skin: Other hypotheses

 The main other hypotheses that have been put forward through history to explain the evolution of dark skin colouration relate to increased mortality due to skin cancers, enhanced fitness as a result of protection against sunburns, and increasing benefits due to antibacterial properties of eumelanin.

 Darkly pigmented, eumelanin-rich skin protects against DNA damage caused by the sunlight.
 This is associated with lower skin cancer rates among dark-skinned populations.
 The presence of pheomelanin in light skin increases the oxidative stress in melanocytes, and this combined with the limited ability of pheomelanin to absorb UVR contributes to higher skin cancer rates among light-skinned individuals.
 The damaging effect of UVR on DNA structure and the entailing elevated skin cancer risk is widely recognized.

 However, these cancer types usually affect people at the end or after their reproductive career and could have not been the evolutionary reason behind the development of dark skin pigmentation.
-Of all the major skin cancer types, only malignant melanoma have a major effect in a person's reproductive age.
-The mortality rates of melanoma have been very low (less than 5 per 100,000) before the mid-20th century.
-It has been argued that the low melanoma mortality rates during reproductive age cannot be the principal reason behind the development of dark skin pigmentation.
+Of all the major skin cancer types, only melanoma has a major effect in a person's reproductive age.
+However, because the mortality rates of melanoma have been very low before the mid-20th century (less than 5 per 100,000), it has therefore been argued that the low melanoma mortality rates during reproductive age cannot be the principal reason behind the development of dark skin pigmentation.

 Studies have found that even serious sunburns could not affect sweat gland function and thermoregulation.
 There are no data or studies that support that sunburn can cause damage so seriously it can affect reproductive success.

 Another group of hypotheses contended that dark skin pigmentation developed as antibacterial protection against tropical infectious diseases and parasites.
 Although it is true that eumelanin has antibacterial properties, its importance is secondary to 'physical adsorption' (physisorption) to protect against UVR-induced damage.
 This hypothesis is not consistent with the evidence that most of the hominid evolution took place in savanna environments and not in tropical rainforests.
 Humans living in hot and sunny environments have darker skin than humans who live in wet and cloudy environments.
 The antimicrobial hypothesis also does not explain why some populations (like the Inuit or Tibetans) who live far from the tropics and are exposed to high UVR have darker skin pigmentation than their surrounding populations.